 In addition to running my Content Marketing Agency, I also have a full-time job as a Software Engineer.
-Although managing a business and working a full-time job can feel really daunting, I have found a few hacks that allow me to seamlessly run a business and work full-time while still allowing some space to have a solid work-life balance.
-If you want to know some of my tips to running a business and working full-time keep reading.
+Although managing a business and working a full-time job can feel really daunting, I have found a few hacks that allow me to seamlessly run and manage my business and work full-time while still allowing some space to have a solid work-life balance.
+In this post, I’ll be sharing some tips and hacks for running a business while working full-time.
+Be sure to continue reading below.

 - Using my weekly planning template, I outline what are my good, better, and great goals for the week